HIPAA Compliant Speech Therapy Telehealth

 Attract more patients by increasing access to care

 Speech therapy telehealth opens up access to care for patients in remote areas who likely don’t have access to many services.
-While in-facility care is readily available in more populated areas, those who need care in rural locations often go without treatment due to distance.
+While in-facility care is readily available in more populated areas, those who need face-to-face care in rural locations often go without treatment due to distance.
 For speech-language pathologists and audiologists, using an easy-to-use speech therapy telehealth platform like HIPAA Video provides patients in hard-to-reach areas with simple access to care with a viable remote solution.

 Align with childrens’ existing love of technology

 Kids today are no strangers to technology.
 So when speech-language pathologists and audiologists adopt speech therapy telehealth, they won’t have to convince their youngest patients of all the benefits of video and computer interaction.
 Speech therapy telehealth aligns with their existing love for video interaction and in many instances is a great motivator for participation and practice.
 The HIPAA Video interface is intuitive and easy to grasp for kids and the screen sharing functionalities make it easy for speech-language pathologists and audiologists to share a variety of interactive exercises.

 As with all mental health professionals, regular communication between speech therapists and patients is vital to patient improvement in the short and long-term.
 Speech therapy telehealth is an ideal way for speech-language pathologists and audiologists to stay closely connected to patients and stay up to speed on their progress.
 They can use speech therapy telehealth to communicate frequently with patients, monitor their improvement and answer any questions.
 A convenient HIPAA compliant telehealth platform like HIPAA Video provides simple calendar scheduling tools to help streamline setting up these check-ins.